-The quick chip feature allows shoppers to present and remove their EMV chip cards before all the goods have been scanned.
-The terminal does not need to wait for the final transaction amount or the authorization response to allow shoppers to remove their card.
+In the United States, our terminals support quick chip.
+This feature allows shoppers to present and remove their EMV chip cards before all the goods have been scanned.
+The payment terminal does not need to wait for the final transaction amount or the authorization response to allow shoppers to remove their card.
 This speeds up the transaction processing and reduces the waiting time for shoppers.

 Requirements